 Other codes of useful good practices are those produced by the National Institute of Standards and Technology NIST in the United States.
 For example, the Security and Privacy Controls for Federal Information Systems and Organizations guide SP 800-53.
 Although this guide has been produced to protect government information systems it contains very useful recommendations for all industries.

-As for the security of industrial control systems, organizations such as NIST and the Centre for the Protection of National Infrastructure CPNI in the UK have published guides with useful recommendations.
+As for the security of industrial control systems, organizations such as NIST, the Centre for the Protection of National Infrastructure CPNI in the UK and CCN in Spain have published guides with useful recommendations.

 For industrial systems, the main reference in NIST would be the Guide to Industrial Control Systems (ICS) Security SP 800-82.